eclipse/xacc/tools/qaoa/README.md

     xacc-qaoa -c qaoa_config_example.json
 ```

-The example json configuration file outlines all of the parameters that users may control at this time, but only a graph file is required.
-Future plans include control over the graphs to run and being able to pass multiple graph files in.
+The example json configuration file outlines all of the parameters that users may control at this time.